ncbartel/Portfolio/critique-by-design.md

 **Adult, Late 70s**

-- Was initially confused about the 2020 versus 2024 election
+- Was initially confused about the 2020 versus 2024 election in the title given the same two likely candidates are running against each other
 - Wanted the data to go more into youth voting and have cross-group demographics (ex. see the age breakdown among women for each candidate)
 - Did not recommend any further changes to the design itself